 Anxiety can be managed by learning the tools and coping skills needed to get through anxiety-producing situations.
 Anxiety usually affects people in different ways so it’s important to realize what triggers yours or what helps with your symptoms.

-- Try some deep breathing and muscle relaxation exercises to calm your body and reduce feelings of anxiety.
+- Try some deep breathing and muscle relaxation exercises to calm your body and reduce any anxious feelings.
 You can try the 4-7-8 breathing technique to help your body relax.

-- Anxiety often keeps people from being able to focus on anything other than their anxiety so learn how to practice mindfulness by focusing on what’s happening around you right now.
+- Anxiety often keeps people from being able to focus on anything other than that so learn how to practice mindfulness by focusing on what’s happening around you right now.

 - Regular exercise such as yoga, pilates and walking can improve your mood and reduce feelings of stress.

-- Call and talk to friends when you are feeling anxious, it helps to have someone you trust on the other end of the line when you’re experiencing intense feelings of anxiety.
+- Call and talk to friends when you are feeling anxious, it helps to have someone you trust on the other end of the line when you’re experiencing intense feelings.

-- Listen to music during Anxiety – music can help you relax and may release endorphins in the brain.
+- Listen to music – music can help you relax and may release endorphins in the brain.

 - Don’t be too hard on yourself: Sometimes Anxiety may get so overwhelming you feel that you aren’t capable of coping with Anxiety symptoms.
 Try to remember that you’ve been able to manage Anxiety so far and you will be able to continue doing that.

-It can take time to learn how Anxiety works, but it also takes patience to wait for Anxiety treatment results.
-Anxiety is treatable but you need to find the Anxiety treatment that works best for you and your Anxiety symptoms.
+It can take time to learn how Anxiety works, but it also takes patience to wait for treatment results.
+Anxiety is treatable but you need to find the treatment that works best for you and your symptoms.